quay/claircore/docs/getting_started/libvuln_usage.md

 In the above example LibIndex is used to generate a claircore.IndexReport.
 The index report is then provided to LibVuln and a subsequent vulnerability report identifying any vulnerabilities affecting the manifest is returned.

 ### Updates API
 By default, LibVuln manages a set of long running updaters responsible for periodically fetching and loading new advisory contents into its database.
-The Updates API allows the a client to view and manipulate aspects of the update operations that updaters perform.
+The Updates API allows a client to view and manipulate aspects of the update operations that updaters perform.

 In this getting started guide, we will only cover the two methods most interesting to new users.